F5-use-cases/f5-rs-docs/docs/secdevops.rst

    cd /home/snops/f5-rs-app2
    git branch

-Configure your information in git, this information is used by git (in this lab it we use local git so it only has local meaning)
+Configure your information in git, this information is used by git (in this lab we use local git so it only has local meaning)

 .. code-block:: terminal